Androz2091/discord-player/README.md

 # Why Choose Discord Player?

--   Beginner-friendly with easy-to-understand features
+-   Beginner-friendly with easy-to-understand features.
--   TypeScript support
+-   TypeScript support.
 -   Offers hackable APIs.
--   Supports audio player sharing
+-   Supports audio player sharing.
--   Quick and easy setup process
+-   Quick and easy setup process.
--   Wide range of player management features
+-   Wide range of player management features.
--   Offers 64+ built-in audio filter presets
+-   Offers 64+ built-in audio filter presets.
--   Highly customizable according to your needs
+-   Highly customizable according to your needs.
--   Automatic queue management
+-   Automatic queue management.
--   Query caching support
+-   Query caching support.
--   Extensible sources through the Extractors API
+-   Extensible sources through the Extractors API.
--   Object-oriented design
+-   Object-oriented design.
--   Built-in stats tracker
+-   Built-in stats tracker.
--   Offers easy debugging methods
+-   Offers easy debugging methods.
--   Out-of-the-box voice states handling
+-   Out-of-the-box voice states handling.
--   IP Rotation support
+-   IP Rotation support.
--   Easy serialization and deserialization
+-   Easy serialization and deserialization.

 ## Installation

-### Before you start
+### Before You Start

 Discord Player requires Discord.js 14.0 or higher.
 Please ensure that you have a compatible version by running `npm list discord.js` in your terminal.
 If you're using an earlier version, please update it.
 The [discord.js Guide](https://discordjs.guide) provides resources to assist you with the update process.